 David Cooper (Manchester Metropolitan University), ‘“The Lure of the Local”: Co-Creating a Place-Based Scheme of Work’

-Kate Pahl and Samyia Ambreen (Manchester Metropolitan University), ‘Voices of the Future: Children and Young People as Co-researchers of Place’
+Kate Pahl, Samyia Ambreen and Supriya Kaur Dhaliwal (Manchester Metropolitan University), ‘Voices of the Future: Children and Young People as Co-researchers of Place’

 in The Guildhall, Riverside Lounge